 The one thing that affects everything I have learned, all the people I love, and all the beauty around me, is the health of our planet.
 In this age, environmental consciousness and sustainability absolutely must be at the forefront of our collective thought as the sentient curators of this planet.
 Most people understand that concept.
 And most people are waiting for everyone else to do something about it.

 I have sold/given away most of my belongings.
 Everything I own now fits in the trunk of my car.
 Clothes, supplies, tools, and equipment.
 I’m hitting the road.
-And I’m going to do my best to make a difference, to make the world a little nicer, and to show that a person’s value isn’t decided by their bank account, but by the beauty they create.
+And I’m going to do my best to make a difference, to make the world a little nicer, and to show that a person’s value isn’t decided by their career, but by the beauty they create.

 My mission is to travel America, assessing environmental concerns, documenting them and fixing what I can.
 Between personal and community clean-ups, I will write about the policies and initiatives in place to help with said concerns, and whether they seem to be effective.
 I will clean up as I go, taking before-and-after pictures of little pieces of our planet, restored to their natural beauty.
-Livestreaming will also be a big part of my journey, as I broadcast my life as a travelling activist, photographer, and writer.
-Eventually I plan to break into Virtual Reality environmental journalism as a way to really show people the problems our environment is facing in a more immersive way, with the goal of strengthening support for clean-ups and green initiatives in a manner consistent with the pressing needs of our planet.
+Video-blogging will also be a big part of my journey, as I broadcast my life as a travelling activist, photographer, and writer here.
+Eventually I plan to break into rally organization and Virtual Reality environmental journalism as a way to really show people the problems our environment is facing in a more immersive way, with the goal of strengthening support for clean-ups and green initiatives in a manner consistent with the pressing needs of our planet.